Biopsy 3. Histological examination

 Content

-Existing methods of laboratory research significantly facilitate diagnosis, allow the patient to proceed to intensive care in a timely manner, and speed up the recovery process.
+Existing laboratory research methods significantly facilitate diagnosis, allow the patient to promptly initiate intensive care, and speed up the recovery process.
 One of such informative diagnostics in a hospital setting is a biopsy, during which it is possible to determine the nature of pathogenic neoplasms - benign or malignant.
-Histological examination of biopsy material, as an invasive technique, is carried out by knowledgeable specialists exclusively for medical reasons.
+Histological examination of biopsy material, as an invasive technique, is carried out by knowledgeable specialists solely for medical reasons.

 What is a biopsy

-In fact, this is the collection of biological material for further examination under a microscope.
+Essentially, this is the collection of biological material for further examination under a microscope.
 The main goal of the invasive technique is to timely detect the presence of cancer cells.
-Therefore, a biopsy is often used in the complex diagnosis of oncological diseases.
-In modern medicine, it is possible to obtain a biopsy from almost any internal organ, while simultaneously removing the focus of pathology.
+Therefore, biopsy is often used in the complex diagnosis of cancer.
+In modern medicine, it is possible to actually obtain a biopsy from almost any internal organ, while at the same time removing the source of pathology.

-Such a laboratory analysis, due to its pain, is performed exclusively under local anesthesia; preparatory and rehabilitation measures are required.
-A biopsy is an excellent opportunity to timely diagnose a malignant neoplasm at an early stage in order to increase the patient's chances of maintaining the viability of the affected organism.
+Due to its pain, such laboratory analysis is performed exclusively under local anesthesia; preparatory and rehabilitation measures are required.
+A biopsy is an excellent opportunity to promptly diagnose a malignant neoplasm at an early stage in order to increase the patient’s chances of maintaining the viability of the affected organism.

-A biopsy is prescribed for the timely and rapid detection of cancer cells and the accompanying pathological process.
-Among the main advantages of such an invasive technique, carried out in a hospital, doctors distinguish:
+A biopsy is prescribed for the timely and rapid detection of cancer cells and the pathological process accompanying their presence.
+Among the main advantages of this invasive technique performed in a hospital setting, doctors highlight:

 • reliable diagnosis at an early stage of pathology;

-• determination of the scale of the upcoming operation in cancer patients.
+• determining the extent of the upcoming operation in cancer patients.

 What is the difference between histology and biopsy

 Histology is considered an official science that studies the structure and development of tissues of internal organs and body systems.
-The histologist, having received a sufficient piece of tissue for examination, places it in an aqueous solution of formaldehyde or ethyl alcohol, then stains the sections using special markers.
-There are several types of biopsy, histology is performed in a standard sequence.
+The histologist, having received a sufficient fragment of tissue for examination, places it in an aqueous solution of formaldehyde or ethyl alcohol, and then stains the sections using special markers.
+There are several types of biopsy, histology is carried out in a standard sequence.

-With prolonged inflammation or suspicion of oncology, it is necessary to conduct a biopsy, excluding or confirming the presence of an oncological process.
-First, it is required to perform a general analysis of urine and blood to identify the inflammatory process, to implement instrumental diagnostic methods (ultrasound, CT, MRI).
-The sampling of biological material can be carried out in several informative ways, the most common and popular among them are presented below:
+In case of prolonged inflammation or suspected oncology, it is necessary to perform a biopsy to exclude or confirm the presence of an oncological process.
+It is first necessary to perform a general analysis of urine and blood to identify the inflammatory process, and implement instrumental diagnostic methods (ultrasound, CT, MRI).
+The collection of biological material can be carried out in several informative ways, the most common and popular among them are presented below:

-3. incisional biopsy.
-The procedure is carried out during a full-fledged operation under local anesthesia or general anesthesia, it provides for the productive removal of only part of the tumor or the affected organ.
+3. Incisional biopsy.
+The procedure is carried out during a full-fledged operation under local anesthesia or general anesthesia and involves the productive removal of only part of the tumor or affected organ.

 5. Stereotactic.
-This is a diagnosis carried out by the method of preliminary scanning, for the further construction of an individual scheme for the purpose of surgical intervention.
+This is a diagnosis carried out by preliminary scanning for the further construction of an individual scheme for the purpose of surgical intervention.

 6. Brush biopsy.
-This is the so-called "brush method", which involves the use of a catheter with a special brush to collect a biopsy (located at the end of the catheter, as if cutting off the biopsy).
+This is the so-called “brush method”, which involves the use of a catheter with a special brush for collecting biopsy material (located at the end of the catheter, as if cutting off the biopsy material).

-7. Loopback.
-Pathogenic tissues are excised using a special loop (electric or radio wave), in this way a biopsy is taken for further research.
+7. Loop.
+Pathogenic tissues are excised using a special loop (electric or radio wave), in this way a biopsy sample is taken for further research.

 8. Liquid.
-This is an innovative technology for detecting tumor markers in a liquid biopsy, blood from a vein, and lymph.
-The method is progressive, but very expensive, not carried out in all clinics.
+This is an innovative technology for identifying tumor markers in liquid biopsy, blood from a vein, and lymph.
+The method is progressive, but very expensive, and is not carried out in all clinics.

 9. Transthoracic.
-The method is implemented with the participation of a tomograph (for more thorough control), it is necessary for taking biological fluid mainly from the lungs.
+The method is implemented with the participation of a tomograph (for more careful control) and is necessary for collecting biological fluid mainly from the lungs.

 10. Fine needle aspiration.
-With such a biopsy, the biopsy specimen is forced to be pumped out using a special needle for exclusively cytological examination (less informative than histology).
+With such a biopsy, the biopsy material is forcibly pumped out using a special needle to conduct exclusively cytological examination (less informative than histology).

 11. Radio wave.
-A gentle and absolutely safe technique, which is carried out with the help of special equipment - Surgitron in a hospital.
-Does not require long rehabilitation.
+A gentle and absolutely safe technique, which is carried out using special equipment - Surgitron in a hospital setting.
+Does not require long-term rehabilitation.

 12. Preskalennaya.
-Such a biopsy is involved in the diagnosis of the lungs, it consists in taking a biopsy from the supraclavicular lymph nodes and lipid tissues.
+This biopsy is used to diagnose the lungs and consists of taking a biopsy sample from the supraclavicular lymph nodes and lipid tissues.
 The session is carried out with the participation of a local anesthetic.

 13. Open.
-Officially, it is a surgical intervention, and tissue sampling for research can be performed from an open area.
-It also has a closed form of diagnosis, which is more common in practice.
+Officially, it is a surgical procedure, and tissue collection for examination can be done from an open area.
+It also has a closed diagnostic form, which is more common in practice.

 14. Core.
 Soft tissue sampling is performed using a special trephine with a harpoon system.

-The features and duration of the procedure itself completely depend on the nature of the pathology, the location of the alleged focus of the pathology.
-Diagnosis should be controlled by a tomograph or an ultrasound machine, it must be carried out by a competent specialist in a given direction.
-The options for such a microscopic examination are described below, depending on the organ that was rapidly affected in the body.
+The features and duration of the procedure itself completely depend on the nature of the pathology and the location of the suspected focus of the pathology.
+Diagnostics must be monitored by a tomograph or ultrasound machine, and must be carried out by a competent specialist in a given direction.
+Below are described options for such a microscopic examination depending on the organ that was rapidly affected in the body.

 In gynecology

-Carrying out this procedure is appropriate for extensive pathologies not only of the external genital organs, but also of the uterine cavity, its cervix, endometrium and vagina, and ovaries.
-Such a laboratory study is especially relevant for precancerous conditions and suspected progressive oncology.
-The gynecologist recommends undergoing such types of biopsy strictly for medical reasons:
+This procedure is appropriate for extensive pathologies not only of the external genitalia, but also of the uterine cavity, its cervix, endometrium and vagina, and ovaries.
+Such laboratory research is especially relevant for precancerous conditions and suspected progressive oncology.
+The gynecologist recommends undergoing the following types of biopsy strictly for medical reasons:

 1. Sighting.
-All actions of a specialist are strictly controlled by extended hysteroscopy or colposcopy.
+All actions of the specialist are strictly controlled by extended hysteroscopy or colposcopy.

 2. Laparoscopic.
 More often, the technique is used to take biological material from the affected ovaries.

 3. Incisional.
-It provides for a careful excision of the affected tissues with a classic scalpel.
+Involves careful excision of affected tissue using a classic scalpel.

 4. Aspiration.
-In this case, a biopsy specimen can be obtained by the vacuum method using a special syringe.
+In this case, the biopsy can be obtained using a vacuum method using a special syringe.

 5. Endometrial.
-Pipel biopsy is possible with the help of a special curette.
+Carrying out a pipel biopsy is possible with the assistance of a special curette.

-Such a procedure in gynecology is an informative diagnostic method that helps to identify a malignant neoplasm at an early stage, timely proceed to effective treatment, and improve the prognosis.
-With a progressive pregnancy, it is advisable to refuse such diagnostic methods, especially in the first and third trimesters, it is first important to study other medical contraindications.
+This procedure in gynecology is an informative diagnostic method that helps to identify a malignant neoplasm at an early stage, initiate effective treatment in a timely manner, and improve the prognosis.
+With progressive pregnancy, it is advisable to abandon such diagnostic methods, especially in the first and third trimesters; it is first important to study other medical contraindications.

 Blood biopsy

-Such a laboratory study is considered mandatory if leukemia is suspected.
-In addition, bone marrow tissue is taken for splenomegaly, iron deficiency anemia, and thrombocytopenia.
+Such laboratory testing is considered mandatory if leukemia is suspected.
+In addition, bone marrow tissue is collected for splenomegaly, iron deficiency anemia, and thrombocytopenia.
 The procedure is performed under local anesthesia or general anesthesia, performed by aspiration or trepanobiopsy.
-It is important to avoid medical errors, otherwise the patient may suffer greatly.
+It is important to avoid medical errors, otherwise the patient may suffer significantly.

-This is the most common method of laboratory examination of the intestines, esophagus, stomach, duodenum and other elements of the digestive system, which is carried out with the participation of puncture, loop, trepanation, pinch, incisional, scarification technology, necessarily in a hospital.
-Preliminary anesthesia is necessary, followed by a rehabilitation period.
+This is the most common method of laboratory research of the intestines, esophagus, stomach, duodenum and other elements of the digestive system, which is carried out with the participation of puncture, loop, trepanation, pinching, incisional, scarification technology, necessarily in a hospital setting.
+Preliminary pain relief and a subsequent rehabilitation period are necessary.

-In this way, it is possible to determine the change in the tissues of the mucous membrane of the digestive tract, to recognize the presence of cancer cells in a timely manner.
-In the stage of recurrence of a chronic disease of the digestive system, it is better not to conduct a study in order to avoid gastric bleeding or other potential complications.
-Laboratory research is prescribed only on the recommendation of the attending physician, there are contraindications.
+In this way, it is possible to determine changes in the tissues of the gastrointestinal mucosa and promptly recognize the presence of cancer cells.
+In the stage of relapse of a chronic disease of the digestive system, it is better not to conduct the study in order to avoid gastric bleeding or other potential complications.
+Laboratory testing is prescribed only on the recommendation of the attending physician; there are contraindications.

-This is a complex procedure that, if a medical error can cost the patient his life.
-Use a biopsy for suspected serious diseases such as myocarditis, cardiomyopathy, ventricular arrhythmia of unknown etiology.
-Due to the rejection of the transplanted heart, such diagnostics are also needed to control stable positive dynamics.
+This is a complex procedure that, if there is a medical error, can cost the patient his life.
+A biopsy is used if serious diseases such as myocarditis, cardiomyopathy, or ventricular arrhythmia of unknown etiology are suspected.
+Due to rejection of a transplanted heart, such diagnostics are also necessary to monitor sustainable positive dynamics.

-More often, modern cardiology recommends conducting a right ventricular examination, accessing the focus of pathology through the jugular vein on the right, subclavian or femoral vein.
-To increase the chances of success of such a manipulation, fluoroscopy and ECG are used during the taking of biological material, and the process is monitored on the monitor.
+More often, modern cardiologists recommend conducting a right ventricular examination, accessing the source of pathology through the jugular vein on the right, the subclavian or femoral vein.
+To increase the chances of success of such a manipulation, during the collection of biological material, fluoroscopy and ECG are used, and the process is monitored on the monitor.
 The essence of the technique is that a special catheter is advanced to the myocardium, which has special tweezers for “biting off” biological material.
-To exclude thrombosis, medicine is injected into the body through a catheter.
+To exclude thrombosis, medicine is administered into the body through a catheter.

 Skin

-An invasive examination of the epidermis is necessary for suspected skin cancer or tuberculosis, lupus erythematosus, psoriasis.
-An excisional biopsy is performed by shaving the affected tissues with a column for the purpose of their further microscopic examination.
-If a small area of the skin is deliberately damaged, after the session is completed, it must be treated with ethyl or formic alcohol.
-With large amounts of damage to the dermis, suturing may even be required in compliance with all asepsis rules.
+Invasive examination of the epidermis is necessary if skin cancer or tuberculosis, lupus erythematosus, or psoriasis are suspected.
+An excisional biopsy is performed by shaving off the affected tissue in a column for further microscopic examination.
+If a minor area of skin is deliberately damaged, after completion of the session it must be treated with ethyl or formic alcohol.
+With large amounts of damage to the dermis, it may even be necessary to apply sutures in compliance with all aseptic rules.

-If the focus of the pathology is concentrated on the head, it is necessary to examine a skin area of 2-4 mm, after which a suture will be applied.
-It can be removed as early as a week after the operation, but for skin diseases, this biopsy method is the most informative and reliable.
-It is not recommended to take biological material with visible inflammation, open wounds and suppuration.
-There are other contraindications, so an individual consultation with a specialist is required first.
+If the focus of the pathology is concentrated on the head, it is necessary to examine a 2-4 mm area of skin, after which a suture will be applied.
+It can be removed a week after the operation, but for skin diseases this biopsy method is the most informative and reliable.
+It is not recommended to collect biological material in case of visible inflammation, open wounds and suppuration.
+There are other contraindications, so an individual consultation with a specialist is first required.

-The indicated session is necessary for the detection of oncological diseases, it is an additional diagnostic method.
-In such a clinical picture, it is indicated to carry out percutaneous puncture with a thick or thin needle, depending on medical indications, or by a radical surgical method.
+This session is necessary to detect cancer and is an additional diagnostic method.
+In such a clinical picture, it is recommended to perform a percutaneous puncture with a thick or thin needle, depending on medical indications, or by a radical surgical method.
 After receiving the first results, there may be an urgent need to re-examine a similar biopsy.

 Eye

-If you suspect the development of retinoblastoma, an urgent biopsy is necessary.
-Action is required immediately, since such a malignant neoplasm very often progresses in childhood, can cause blindness and death for a clinical patient.
-Histology helps to give a real assessment of the pathological process and reliably determine its extent, predict the clinical outcome.
-In such a clinical picture, the oncologist recommends an aspiration biopsy technique using vacuum extraction.
+If the development of retinoblastoma is suspected, an urgent biopsy is necessary.
+Action is required immediately, since such a malignant neoplasm very often progresses in childhood and can cause blindness and death for the clinical patient.
+Histology helps to give a real assessment of the pathological process and reliably determine its extent and predict the clinical outcome.
+In such a clinical picture, the oncologist recommends performing an aspiration biopsy using vacuum extraction.

 FGDS with biopsy

-To understand what will be discussed, it is required to make such a decoding of the FGDS abbreviation.
-This is fibrogastroduodenoscopy, which is an instrumental study of the esophagus, stomach and duodenum with the involvement of a fiber optic endoscope.
-When carrying out such a procedure, the doctor gets a real idea of the focus of the pathology, moreover, he can visually examine the state of the affected digestive system - tissues and mucous membranes.
+To understand what we are talking about, you need to decipher the abbreviation FGDS.
+This is fibrogastroduodenoscopy, which is an instrumental examination of the esophagus, stomach and duodenum using a fiber-optic endoscope.
+When carrying out such a procedure, the doctor gets a real idea of the source of the pathology, and moreover, he can visually examine the condition of the affected digestive system - tissues and mucous membranes.

-A biopsy is performed under local anesthesia, therefore it is an absolutely painless diagnostic method.
+A biopsy is performed under local anesthesia, so it is an absolutely painless diagnostic method.
 This is especially important for patients at risk of gag reflex.
-A distinctive feature of this diagnostic is the ability to detect Helecobacter infection and the degree of damage to the organs of the digestive system, mucous membranes.
+A distinctive feature of this diagnosis is the ability to detect Helecobacter pylori infection and the degree of damage to the digestive system and mucous membranes.

 Material research methods

-After the biological material is obtained, it can be followed by a detailed study under a microscope to timely identify the nature of the pathological process.
-The most common and popular research methods and their brief description are presented below:
+After the biological material is obtained, it can be examined in detail under a microscope to promptly identify the nature of the pathological process.
+The most common and popular research methods and their brief descriptions are presented below:

 1. Histological examination.
-In this case, tissue sections taken from the body (exclusively from the surface or contents of the pathology focus) are under observation.
-Using a special tool, the biological material must be cut into strips of 3 micrometers, after which, in order to detect cancer cells, it is necessary to stain the sections of such “strips”.
-Then the prepared material is examined under a microscope to determine the presence of cancer cells hazardous to health in the structure.
+In this case, sections of tissue taken from the body (exclusively from the surface or contents of the pathology site) come under observation.
+Using a special tool, biological material must be cut into strips of 3 micrometers, after which sections of such “strips” must be stained to detect cancer cells.
+Then the prepared material is examined under a microscope to determine the presence of cancer cells dangerous to health in the structure.

-2. Cytological study.
-This technique has a fundamental difference, which consists in the study of not affected tissues, but cells.
-The method is less informative, but is used if an insufficient amount of biological material was taken for histological examination.
-More often, cytology is performed after a fine-needle (aspiration) biopsy, taking swabs and swabs, which also causes discomfort when taking biological material.
+2. Cytological examination.
+This technique has a fundamental difference, which lies in the study of cells, not affected tissues.
+The method is less informative, and is used if an insufficient amount of biological material was taken for histological examination.
+More often, cytology is performed after a fine-needle (aspiration) biopsy, taking swabs and smears, which also causes discomfort when collecting biological material.

 How long to wait for the result

 If we talk about histological examination, the reliability of laboratory research is 90%.
-There may be errors and inaccuracies, but it depends on the morphologist who did not correctly take the sample, or use obviously healthy tissues for diagnosis.
+There may be errors and inaccuracies, but this depends on the morphologist who did not perform the sampling correctly, or use obviously healthy tissue for diagnosis.
 Therefore, it is advisable not to save on this procedure, but to seek help exclusively from a competent specialist.

 It is important to clarify that the histological examination is final, i.e., based on its results, the doctor prescribes the final treatment.
-If the answer is positive, individually selects an intensive care regimen; if negative, repeat biopsies are performed to clarify the diagnosis.
-Cytological examination, due to less information content, is an intermediate "link" in diagnosis.
-It is also considered mandatory.
+If the answer is positive, an intensive therapy regimen is selected individually; if negative, repeat biopsies are performed to clarify the diagnosis.
+Cytological examination, due to its less informative content, is an intermediate “link” of diagnosis.
+Also considered mandatory.
 If the result is positive, this is the basis for an invasive histological examination.

-When performing a histological examination, the result will be obtained after 4 to 14 days.
-When a quick response is needed, the biological material is immediately frozen after sampling, sections are made with their subsequent staining.
-In such a clinical picture, the result will be obtained after 40-60 minutes, but the procedure itself requires high professionalism on the part of a competent specialist.
-If the disease is confirmed, the doctor prescribes treatment, and what it will be - medication or surgery, depends entirely on medical indications, the specifics of the body.
+When performing a histological examination, the result will be obtained after 4–14 days.
+When a quick response is needed, the biological material is immediately frozen after collection and sections are made and then stained.
+In such a clinical picture, the result will be obtained after 40–60 minutes, but the procedure itself requires high professionalism on the part of a competent specialist.
+If the disease is confirmed, the doctor prescribes treatment, and whether it will be medicinal or surgical depends entirely on the medical indications and the specifics of the body.

-As for the cytological examination, this is a faster, but less informative diagnostic method.
-The result can be obtained after 1 - 3 days from the moment of sampling of biological material.
+As for cytological examination, this is a faster, but less informative diagnostic method.
+The result can be obtained 1–3 days after the collection of biological material.
 If it is positive, it is necessary to start oncology treatment in a timely manner.
-If negative, it will not be superfluous to perform a second biopsy.
-This is explained by the fact that doctors do not exclude errors, inaccuracies.
+If negative, it would be a good idea to perform a repeat biopsy.
+This is explained by the fact that doctors do not exclude errors and inaccuracies.
 The consequences for the body become fatal.
-Additionally, histology, gastroscopy (especially with damage to the digestive tract) and colonoscopy may be required.
+Additionally, histology, gastroscopy (especially if the gastrointestinal tract is affected) and colonoscopy may be required.

-After a biopsy, the patient needs complete rest, which includes bed rest for at least the first day after the procedure, proper nutrition and emotional balance.
-At the site of the biopsy, the patient feels some soreness, which is less and less pronounced every day.
-This is a normal phenomenon, since part of the tissues and cells were deliberately injured by a medical instrument.
-Further postoperative measures depend on the type of procedure, the characteristics of the affected organism.
+After the biopsy, the patient needs complete rest, which includes bed rest for at least the first day after the procedure, proper nutrition and emotional balance.
+At the site where the biopsy is taken, the patient feels some pain, which becomes less and less pronounced every day.
+This is a normal phenomenon, since some tissues and cells were deliberately injured by a medical instrument.
+Further postoperative measures depend on the type of procedure and the characteristics of the affected organism.
 So:

-1. If a puncture was performed, additional suturing and bandaging is not necessary.
-With an increase in pain, the doctor recommends drinking an analgesic or using an ointment with an anesthetic effect externally.
+1. If a puncture was performed, there is no need for additional sutures and bandages.
+If the pain increases, the doctor recommends taking an analgesic or using an ointment with an analgesic effect externally.

-2. When making incisions to take biological material, it may be necessary to apply a suture, which is removed after 4 to 8 days without serious consequences for the patient's health.
-Additionally, you will have to apply bandages, be sure to follow the rules of personal hygiene.
+2. When making incisions to collect biological material, a suture may be required, which can be removed after 4 to 8 days without serious consequences for the patient’s health.
+Additionally, you will have to apply bandages and be sure to follow the rules of personal hygiene.

 The recovery period should proceed under strict medical supervision.
-If the pain intensifies, purulent discharge or pronounced signs of inflammation appear, a secondary infection is not excluded.
-Such anomalies can equally occur with a biopsy of the bladder, mammary, pancreas or thyroid gland, and other internal organs.
-In any case, action is required immediately, otherwise the health consequences can be fatal.
+If the pain intensifies, purulent discharge or pronounced signs of inflammation appear, a secondary infection cannot be ruled out.
+Such anomalies can equally occur during biopsy of the bladder, breast, pancreas or thyroid gland, and other internal organs.
+In any case, action must be taken immediately, otherwise the health consequences could be fatal.

 Complications

-Since such a surgical procedure is associated with a violation of the integrity of the skin, doctors do not exclude the addition of a secondary infection, followed by inflammation and suppuration.
-This is the most dangerous consequence for health, which can even turn into blood poisoning, exacerbation of other unpleasant diseases with periodic recurrence.
-So a temporary scar of different sizes at the site of direct biopsy sampling is not the only problem of an aesthetic nature, potential complications that are no longer dangerous to health can be as follows:
+Since such a surgical procedure is associated with a violation of the integrity of the skin, doctors do not rule out the addition of a secondary infection with subsequent inflammation and suppuration.
+This is the most dangerous consequence for health, which can even result in blood poisoning, exacerbation of other unpleasant diseases with periodic recurrence.
+So a temporary scar of different sizes at the site of direct biopsy sampling is not the only problem of an aesthetic nature; potential complications that are no longer dangerous to health may be as follows:

-• acute pain syndrome in the diagnostic zone;
+• acute pain syndrome in the diagnostic area;

-• internal discomfort after the end of the session;
+• internal discomfort after completion of the session;

 • inflammatory process with high body temperature;

-• injury to the organ under study (especially if a biopsy forceps is used);
+• injury to the organ being examined (especially if a biopsy forceps is used);

 • septic shock;